spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/01-tutorials/06-deploy-stateless-frontend-app.md

 import WarningBox from 'shared/components/WarningBox';
 import InfoBox from 'shared/components/InfoBox';

-# How To Deploy a Stateless Frontend App with Kubernetes
+# Deploy a Stateless Frontend App with Kubernetes

-## Introduction

 Kubernetes is a container orchestration platform that is widely used for deploying and managing containerized applications.